 Pretrial programs are typically offered to alleged offenders facing criminal charges for the first time, but other people could be eligible in certain circumstances.
 It is usually the district attorney overseeing a criminal case who has the power to allow an alleged offender to participate in a pretrial diversion program.

 Pretrial Diversion Programs Defense Lawyer in Fort Worth, Arlington, Grapevine, Keller, Southlake, TX

-If you or your loved one were arrested for a criminal offense in the greater Tarrant County area and are hoping for possible pretrial diversion, you can give yourself the best chance of being offered such an option by working with an experienced attorney.
+If you or your loved one were arrested for a DWI or criminal offense in the greater Tarrant County area and are hoping for possible pretrial diversion, you can give yourself the best chance of being offered such an option by working with an experienced attorney.
 The Law Offices of Richard C. McConathy helps clients throughout Tarrant County get approved for pretrial diversion programs.